dhoulb/blork/README.md

 | `any`, `mixed`                   | Allow any value (transparently passes through with no error)
 | `json`, `jsonable`               | Values that can be successfully converted to JSON _and back again!_ (null, true, false, finite numbers, strings, plain objects, plain arrays)

-### String modifiers
+### Type modifiers

-String modifier types can be applied to any string type from the list above to modify that type's behaviour.
+String modifier types can be applied to any string identifier from the list above to modify that type's behaviour, e.g. `num?` for an optional number (also accepts undefined), `str[]` for an array of strings, or `["abc", 12|13]` for an array tuple containing the string "abc" and the number 12 or 13.

 | Type modifier       | Description
 |---------------------|------------